gmeadiv/reading-notes/class_08.md

   - block-level elements start on a new line (h1, p, ul, li)
   - inline elements flow in between surrounding text (img, b, i)
 - contianing elements
-  - when one block-level element sits inside another block level element, the outer box is knwon as the contianing or parent element
+  - when one block-level element sits inside another block level element, the outer box is known as the contianing or parent element
 - positioning schemes
   - normal flow: every block-level element appears on a new line
     - position:static